 Workers and their families - When a worker takes 3.5 unpaid sick days, the average family loses a month's worth of groceries.
-Workers are forced to choose between feeding their families and caring for themselves or their children.
+Workers must choose between feeding their families and caring for themselves or their children.

 Schools - Parents who don't have paid sick days are more than twice as likely to send their children to school sick than parents who have paid sick days.
-Sick children can't learn.
-Sick children spread germs to children and teachers.
-Public health- Low-wage workers (food-service, personal healthcare, and childcare workers) are the least likely to have paid sick days.
-More than 80 percent of food industry workers and 75 percent of childcare workers have no paid sick days.
+Sick children can't learn and spread germs to children and teachers.

+Public health - Workers in certain industries (foodservice, personal healthcare, and childcare workers) are the least likely to have paid sick days.
 More than half of all Norovirus outbreaks can be traced back to sick food service workers who were forced to choose between working sick and losing pay or their job.
-An October 2020 report in Health Affairs showed that the paid sick leave provision of the Families First Coronavirus.
+An October 2020 report in Health Affairs showed that the paid sick leave provision of the Families First Coronavirus Response Act (FFCRA) reduced the spread of coronavirus.
 Researchers called paid sick days "a highly effective tool to flatten the curve."